 - 86. The journey of communion and holiness calls for a decisive commitment by each believer to live fully the implications of their baptism in all dimensions of their lives-personal relationships and family life, workplaces and community groups, leisure and entertainment activities, civic engagements-so that they might more effectively share in Christ's priestly, prophetic and kingly office in the Church and in the world.
-Since baptism is a true entry into the holiness of God, it would be a contradiction to settle for a life of mediocrity, marked by a minimalist ethic and a shallow religiosity.
-Since baptism is a true entry into the holiness of God, it would be a contradiction to settle for a life of mediocrity, marked by a minimalist ethic and a shallow religiosity. - 87.
+"Since baptism is a true entry into the holiness of God, it would be a contradiction to settle for a life of mediocrity, marked by a minimalist ethic and a shallow religiosity".81 - 87.
 As disciples of Jesus and sharers in his mission for the sake of the kingdom of God, the Church is continually challenged to become more authentically the community of the beatitudes (Matt 5: 1-12).
 In the practice of these blessings of the kingdom, the Church witnesses to "the most authentically human and divine happiness.
-The beatitudes are the mirror in which we look at ourselves, which allow us to know if we are walking on the right path: it is a mirror that does not lie".
-82 - 88.
+The beatitudes are the mirror in which we look at ourselves, which allow us to know if we are walking on the right path: it is a mirror that does not lie".82 - 88.
 The journey of holiness into ever fuller communion of life with God and others is impossible without growth in the practices of the spiritual life, of attentive awareness, inner stillness, active listening, reflective reading and discerning action.
 The 'prayer of the heart' enables the life of the beatitudes to grow interiorly and to shape our relationships with others.
 Many non-Aboriginal Catholics have been enriched spiritually by learning about the Indigenous understanding of dadirri: